oneops/oneops.github.io/_posts/2016-03-31-oneops-releases-2016-q1.md

 # Release 2016.02.10

-- New settings tab added to assembly view.
-Delete assembly button moved under this tab
+- New Settings tab added to assembly view.
+Delete assembly button moved under this tab.

 Circuit Updates:

 - secondary_down boolean flag added to Daemon component.
-This ensures alerts are received if flag is turned ON and secondary cloud daemon instances are UP
+This ensures alerts are received if flag is turned ON and secondary cloud daemon instances are UP.
 - Apache Cassandra version 2.1.12 is available
 - Enabled Ganglia monitoring in lola-spark pack